giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v12.0.1.md

 date: '2020-07-21T15:00:00+00:00'
 description: Release notes for KVM workload cluster release v12.0.1, published on 21 July 2020, 15:00
-title: workload cluster release v12.0.1 for KVM
+title: Workload cluster release v12.0.1 for KVM
 ---

 **If you are upgrading from 12.0.0, upgrading to this release will not roll your nodes.
 It will only update the apps.**